- Reading - Fleming Intermediate School

 Speech Homework

-Listed below are some speech-Language activities and apps that you and your child can use at home.
-This list of homework activities will help to strengthen your child’s expressive and receptive language skills.
+Listed below are some speech-language activities that you and your child can use at home.
+These activities will help to strengthen your child’s expressive and receptive language skills.
 Have fun!!

 Activities: